-Example ((4)) $\underline{\mathbf{5}}$.
-Assume Law Firm has thousands of charges to clients((-)), and that Law Firm can show it is not commercially reasonable for Law Firm to track each charge to each client to determine where the benefit related to each service is received.
+Example ((4)) 5.
+Assume Law Firm has thousands of charges to clients $((\cdot))$, and that Law Firm can show it is not commercially reasonable for Law Firm to track each charge to each client to determine where the benefit related to each service is received.
 Assume the scope of Law Firm's practice is such that it is reasonable to assume that the benefits of Law Firm's services are received at the location of the customer as reflected by the customer's billing address.
 Under these circumstances, Law Firm can use the billing addresses of each client as a reasonable method of proportionally attributing the benefit of its services.

 Example ((5)) 6.
-Same facts as Example ((4)) 5 except, Law Firm has a single client that represents a ((statistically)) significant portion of its ((revenue)) apportionable income and whose billing address is unrelated to any of the services provided.
+Same facts as Example ((4)) 5 except, Law Firm has a ((single)) client that represents a ((statistically)) significant portion of its revenue ((and whose)) from legal services (five percent for purposes of this example).
+Law Firm has records substantiating that the billing address of this client is unrelated to any of the services provided.
 In this case, using the billing address of this client would not fairly relate to where the customer received the benefit of the services.
-Using the billing address for this client to determine where the benefit is received would significantly distort the apportionment of Law Firm's receipts.
-Therefore, Law Firm would need to evaluate the specific services provided to that client to determine where the benefits of those services are received ((and)), but may use billing addresses to attribute the income received from other clients.
+Using the billing address for this client to determine where the benefit is received would ((significantly distort)) not fairly represent the apportionment of Law Firm's receipts.
+Therefore, Law Firm would need to evaluate the specific services provided to that client to determine where the benefits of those services are received ((and)).
+Similarly, use of billing address would not be a reasonable method of proportionally attributing the benefit of Law Firm's services for any other clients representing five percent or more of Law Firm's revenue from legal services.
+Law Firm would need to evaluate the specific services provided to these clients to determine where the benefits are received.
+However, Law Firm may use billing addresses to attribute the income received from other clients representing less than five percent of Law Firm's legal service revenue if appropriate.

-Example ((6)) 7.
-Assume Taxpayer R attributes an apportionable receipt based on its customer's billing address, using subsection (301)(c) of this ((subsection)) rule, and the billing address is a P.O.
+Example ((6)) $\underline{7}$.
+Assume Taxpayer R attributes an apportionable receipt based on its customer's billing address, using $((\frac{(e)}{(e)}))$ subsection (301)(d) of this $((\frac{\text{subsection}}{\text{subsection}}))$ rule, and the billing address is a P.O.
 Box located in another state.
 Taxpayer R also knows that mail delivered to this P.O.
 Box is automatically forwarded to the customer's actual location.
-In this case, use of the billing address is not allowed because it would distort the apportionment of Taxpayer R's receipts.
+In this case, use of the billing address is not allowed because it would ((distort the apportionment of)) not fairly apportion Taxpayer R's receipts.

 - (303) Benefit of the service explained.
-The first two cascading steps (subsection (301)(a)(i) and (ii) of this rule) used to attribute apportionable receipts to a state are based on where the taxpayer's customer receives the benefit of the service.
-This subsection explains the framework for determining where the customer receives the benefit of a service ((is received)). - (a) $\underline{\text{(i)}}$ If the taxpayer's service relates to real property, then the customer receives the benefit ((is received)) where the real property is located. - (ii) The following is a nonexclusive list of services that relate to real property:
+The first two cascading steps (subsection (301)(a)($(\frac{(i)}{(i)}$)) and $((\frac{(ii)}{(ii)}))$ of this rule) used to attribute apportionable receipts to a state are based on where the taxpayer's customer receives the benefit of the service.
+This subsection explains the framework for determining where the customer receives the benefit of a service ((is received)). - (a) (i) If the taxpayer's service relates to real property, then the customer receives the benefit ((is received)) where the real property is located. - (ii) The following is a nonexclusive list of services that relate to real property: - $((\frac{1}{1}))$ (A) Architectural; - (((ii))) (B) Surveying; (((iii))) (C) Janitorial; (((iv))) (D) Security;

-'''

-((\frac{1}{2})) (A) Architectural;

-'''